So far, so good!

 Theresa Pridemore, creator of THE PORTLAND TAROT, included this in the Credits and Thanks section of the Reading and Interpretation Guide:

-[Thanks to] Jamie, for committing her most excellent talents, sense of humor and professionalism to this project and book (which is amazing because of her), not to mention contributing the Weird card concept and Bridge Spreads.
+[Thanks to] Jamie, for committing her most excellent talents, sense of humor and professionalism to this project and book (which is amazing because of her).

 Janie Bray, author of ENCHANTED COCOON: